 - FreedomPop offers free internet access.
 Be aware that data limits apply and can be very limited - especially after the first month.
 You may be responsible for charges if you go over the data limit.
 This may be a good option if you are highly disciplined in your data usage.
 See more here.

 - Spectrum has offered 60 days worth of free internet to new subscribers who have children K-12.
+Spectrum also offers 30 days of free internet to new business customers.
 See more here.

 - Xfinity is offering free WiFi hotspots in some areas.
 See more here.